 Together with Math 419/545 in term 2, these courses give a comprehensive introduction to mathematically rigorous and measure-theoretic probability theory for honours undergraduates and graduate students.
-Math 418/519 will follow the first 3 Chapters of the above text, a bit of Chapter 4 and the first part of Chapter 5:
+Math 418/544 will "follow" (at times we will depart from the text presentation) the first 3 Chapters of the above text, and some of Chapter 4:

-1. Foundations.
+- 1. Foundations.
 [Ch.
-1] Probability spaces, random variables, expectation, some results from measure theory.

-2. Laws of Large Numbers.
+1] Probability spaces, random variables, expectation, some results from measure theory. - 2.
+Laws of Large Numbers.
 [Ch.
-2 and some of Ch.
-4] Independence, modes of convergence, Borel-Cantelli Lemma, Kolmogorov Extension Theorem (statement only), weak and strong laws of large numbers, Kolmogorov 0-1 Law, introduction to random walk.

-3. Central Limit Theorem.
+2] Independence, modes of convergence, Borel-Cantelli Lemma, Kolmogorov Extension Theorem (statement only), weak and strong laws of large numbers, Kolmogorov 0-1 Law, introduction to random walk. - 3.
+Central Limit Theorem.
 [Ch.
-3] Weak convergence, characteristic functions, Binomial convergence to the Poisson law, central limit theorem, multidimensional central limit theorem.

-4. Conditional Expectation and Introduction to Martingales.
+3] Weak convergence, characteristic functions, Binomial convergence to the Poisson law, central limit theorem, multi-dimensional central limit theorem. - 4.
+Conditional Expectation and Introduction to Martingales.
 [Sec.
-5.1, 5.2] Conditional expectation, martingales and submartingales, martingale convergence theorem.
+4.1, 4.2, ??]
+Conditional expectation, martingales and submartingales, martingale convergence theorem.

 The course is intended to be useful for those who use probability as a tool in other fields, or planning to do research in probability.
-Probability theory has applications in analysis, electrical and computer engineering, statistics, finance, applied mathematics, math biology, combinatorics and partial differential equations and has ties to many other fields.
+Probability theory has applications in analysis, electrical and computer engineering, statistics, economics, finance, applied mathematics, math biology, combinatorics and partial differential equations and has ties to many other fields.
 Students interested in these fields are encouraged to enrol.